-The Charter School provides pension benefits for its employees through a defined contribution 401(k) retirement plan which is currently administered by Ascensus.
-In a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
-Provisions of the plan allow for employees to contribute up to the statutory limits set by the Internal Revenue Code.
-All employees are eligible to participate upon hiring.
 The Charter School is required to make employer non-elective safe harbor contributions of 3% of annual employee compensation.
 Participants are 100% vested in their contributions and the 3% employer safe harbor contribution.
 There is no unfunded past service liability.
 In addition, there is a discretionary profit sharing contribution determined on an annual basis that becomes fully vested after five years of service.
-There were no profit sharing contributions during the years ended June 30, 2017 and 2016.
-Safe harbor employer contributions for the years ended June 30, 2017 and 2016, were \$24,478 and \$23,404, respectively.
+There were no profit sharing contributions during the years ended June 30, 2018 and 2017.
+Safe harbor employer contributions for the years ended June 30, 2018 and 2017, were \$32,580 and \$27,478, respectively.